 As soon as the processing is complete, you’ll get to the page where you can check out the resulting picture and make sure it complies with the general standards and won’t be rejected by His Majesty’s Passport Office.
 If you’re happy with the result, you can download either the resized image alone (you can use it for online submission) or the printable template with two passport photos in it (use this one if you want to print).

 That was fast, right?
 What may be even more important, it was very simple.
 To top it all off, there’s this extremely useful off-white background enhancement feature.
-As opposed to graphics editing tools, PhotoBooth Online can automatically resize your photo to passport size in a matter of minutes and it does the job for free, thus helping you save time, money and effort!
+As opposed to graphics editing tools, PhotoBooth Online can automatically resize your photo to passport size in a matter of minutes, thus helping you save time and effort!